-One of the most important aspects of Test Automation is getting into the rhythm of running everything regularly.
+One of the most important aspects of Test Automation is getting into the rhythm of running everything regularly with continuous testing.
 This doesn’t mean kicking off a test run once a week or even every other day.
 We’re talking at least every day.
 Getting into that rhythm of running at a steady cadence that helps you improve your process and your tests.

 This needs to become a discipline that you embed in your way of working.
 Continuous Automated Testing needs to become your number one habit for the following reasons:

 It’s madness to think that you can write an automated test and that once it’s run the first time successfully you’ll never have to touch it again.
 Automated tests are code.
-Code takes time to evelove and become stable.
+Code takes time to evolve and become stable.
 Your tests will take time to evolve and become stable too.
 More often than not they’ll fail over and over again in the early days.
 They’ll fail because there are conditions you never thought of.
-They’ll fail because you might not have done a great job first time round.
-They’ll fail for lots of reasons.
+Issues will crop up because you may have done a poor job first time round.
+Failures happen for lots of reasons.
 Running your tests in a continuous test environment will help force you to tweak and perfect those tests over time.
 You’ll need to be diligent about this.
 You’ll need to work just as hard make your tests reliable as you did to write them in the first place.
 Having a system in place that runs them continuously and automatically will support you in that effort.

 It’s not until you start running those tests continuously (and automatically) that you start to see the issues with the environments you’re running them in.
 Over time you’ll see your tests fail, not because there’s anything wrong with what you’ve written, but because your environment isn’t stable.
 Environments can be just as fragile as code.
 This fragility leading to yet more failures.
 You have to identify issues with the environment.
 Going on to resolve these issues will help push you in the right direction to get the execution side of things stable.
 Let’s be honest here this is a lot of work.
 Work that’s usually not anticipated as part of this sort of project.
 It’s worth the effort though.
 And once you’re aware that this effort is all part of the process it’s usually easier for you to work your way through it.